-7.5.2 Qualifications
+6.5.2 Qualifications

-a.
-Buyer's Knowledge
+Buyer's knowledge

 One of the battles most ferociously fought in many transactions is the issue regarding the effects of buyer's knowledge on claims for the violation of representations and warranties.
-Should the knowledge acquired by buyer from seller or in the due diligence "qualify" and limit the representations and warranties given by seller or not?
+Should the knowledge acquired by the buyer from the seller or in the due diligence 'qualify' and limit the representations and warranties given by the seller or not?
 There are good reasons for both positions and the matter is often decided by the negotiation leverage of the parties.

-Starting point is the legal framework and for once the Swiss Code of Obligations is clear: Seller is only liable for defects that buyer did not know at the time of the purchase.
-For defects that buyer could have known by applying ordinary diligence, seller is only liable if it warranted their absence (Art.
-200 Para.
-1 and Para.
-2 CO).
+The starting point is the legal framework, and for once the Swiss Code of Obligations is clear: The seller is only liable for defects that the buyer did not know at the time of the purchase.
+For defects that the buyer could have known by applying ordinary diligence, the seller is only liable if it warranted their absence (Article 200, paragraphs 1 and 2, CO).

 However, this statutory regime is not mandatory.
 The parties are free to change those rules in their transaction and this is regularly done.
-Depending on the facts of the particular transaction and the negotiation leverage of seller and buyer, the parties will agree whether and to what extent the knowledge of buyer is limiting the seller's liability for breach of representations and warranties.
+Depending on the facts of the particular transaction and the negotiation leverage of the seller and the buyer, the parties will agree whether and to what extent the knowledge of the buyer is limiting the seller's liability for breach of representations and warranties.

-b.
-Duty to Investigate
+Duty to investigate

 Pursuant to the statutory regime on the sale and purchase of goods, a buyer needs to examine the purchased objects in due course to ascertain the condition of the purchased object.
-If it fails to do so, the purchase is deemed to have been approved with respect to deficiencies which could have been detected by way of a customary examination (Art.
-201 Para.
-1 and Para.
-2 CO).
-If, at some later point in time, deficiencies appear which could not have been detected by way of a customary examination, such defects need to be notified immediately to seller.
+If the buyer fails to do so, the purchase is deemed to have been approved with respect to deficiencies which could have been detected by way of a customary examination (Article 201, paragraphs 1 and 2, CO).
+If, at some later point in time, deficiencies appear which could not have been detected by way of a customary examination to the seller.

-The Swiss Federal Supreme Court is very strict in its interpretation of "examination in due course" and "immediate notification".
+The Swiss Federal Supreme Court is very strict in its interpretation of 'examination in due course' and 'immediate notification'.
 But again, the statutory regime is not mandatory.
 The parties can agree on different terms and conditions with respect to the examination of the purchased object.
-It goes without saying that the examination of an enterprise requires more time than that of, e.g., a newly bought apple, it is customary that the parties to a share deal generally waive Article 201 CO and replace it with an alternative regime pursuant to which buyer is usually entitled to examine and make claims under the representations and warranties during a time period ranging from approx. six to approx. 36 months.
+It goes without saying that the examination of an enterprise requires more time than that of, eg, a newly bought apple, it is customary that the parties to a share deal generally waive Article 201 CO and replace it with an alternative regime, pursuant to which the buyer is usually entitled to examine and make claims under the representations and warranties during a time period ranging from approximately six to thirty-six months.

-7.5.3 Survival of Representations and Warranties
+6.5.3 Survival of representations and warranties

 In Switzerland, representations and warranties normally survive closing.

-Normally, a buyer has between six and 36 months to make a claim for violation of representations and warranties.
-In many cases, the parties agree on a time period of 18 or 24 months based on the consideration that buyer should have at its disposal at least one full audit cycle (i.e. 12 months) plus some time to carry out the audit and subsequently to make its claim.
+Normally, a buyer has between six and thirty-six months to make a claim for violation of representations and warranties.
+In many cases, the parties agree on a time period of 18 or 24 months based on the consideration that the buyer should have at its disposal at least one full audit cycle (ie, 12 months) plus some time to carry out the audit and subsequently to make its claim.

-On top of that, certain representations and warranties require longer periods in order to address the specific situations.
+Certain representations and warranties require longer periods in order to address the specific situations.
 Sellers are often asked to grant a warranty period covering the whole applicable statute of limitations for claims relating to tax, social security, pension and environmental matters plus some months (usually between one and six) to make a claim.